weijianzhg/PolarFact.jl/README.md

 * Halley's method

 	Reference:
-	[2] Y. Nakatsukasa, Z. Bai and F. Gygi, Optimizing Halley's iteration for computing the matrix polar decomposition, SIAM, J. Mat.
+	[5] Y. Nakatsukasa, Z. Bai and F. Gygi, Optimizing Halley's iteration for computing the matrix polar decomposition, SIAM, J. Mat.
 Anal.
 	Vol. 31, Num 5 (2010) pp. 2700-2720.

-* the QR-based Dynamically weighted Halley (QDWH) method [2]
+* the QR-based Dynamically weighted Halley (QDWH) method [5]

 * the SVD method

 ### Comments on Usage

 The scaled Newton iteration is a well known and effective method for computing the polar decomposition.
-It converges quadratically and is backward stable [5].
+It converges quadratically and is backward stable [6].
 The QDWH is a cubic-rate convergent method.
-It is backward stable under the assumption that column pivoting and either row pivoting or row sorting are used in the QR factorization [5].
+It is backward stable under the assumption that column pivoting and either row pivoting or row sorting are used in the QR factorization [6].
 Without scaling, both type of methods can be slow when the matrix is ill-conditioned.

-On many modern computers, the matrix multiplication can be performed very efficiently.
+On many modern computers, matrix multiplication can be performed very efficiently.
 The Newton Schulz method requires two matrix multiplication while the (scaled) Newton method requires one matrix inversion.
 Thus the hybrid Newton is more efficient if matrix